Sheepolution/how-to-love/book/chapter14.md

 end
 ```

 Let's start with the player.
-Create a new file called ``player.lua``.
+Create a new file called `player.lua`.

 We could make a baseclass for all our objects, but because it's such a short simple game we'll do without one.
+Though I encourage you to improve the code at the end of this chapter by adding a baseclass yourself.

 ___

-##Task: Create a moving player
+## Task: Create a moving player

 Create a Player class: